opensearch-project/ml-commons/docs/tutorials/agent_framework/RAG_with_conversational_flow_agent.md

     ]
 }
 ```
-When you run agent, it will query product description and comments data, then send query result and question to LLM.
+When you run the agent, it will query product description and comments data and then send query results and the question to the LLM.

-You can use `selected_tools` to query specific knowledge base.
+To query a specific knowledge base, specify it in `selected_tools`.

-For example, you can just retrieve `product_comments_vectordb` if the question only related to product comments.
+For example, you can retrieve only `product_comments_vectordb` if the question only relates to product comments:

 ```
 POST /_plugins/_ml/agents/your_agent_id/_execute